aoloe/cpp-console/README.md

 - ask for MIT / BSD licensing.
 - move the action on strings (tokenize, argumentConverter, evt. the case insensitive functions) to a separate "Utils" class.
 - change `getUsage()` to return "(<string> name, [<int> i])"?
-- implement the filter for the list of commands.
-- implement a `listOfCommands()` that returns a vector of strings.
 - create a demo program.
 - check if we should bother about BOM
 - allow to run a list of commands from a text file?
 - check if the `names` list is really needed (only used in the assert)
-- suggest similar commands if no matching found?
+- suggest similar commands if no matching found? (or should it be a different tool?)
-- eventually implement a "tab complete" (return a list of commands starting with...)
+- eventually implement a "tab complete" (or should it be a different tool?)
 - rename the project as "CommandEngine"?
 - tests:
   - add a command that already exists